-Goal setting is the foundation of all your marketing strategy and the tactics you use to fulfill on it.
-If you want people to make purchases through your website, then shouldn't you be tracking conversions?
+Goal setting is the foundation of your marketing strategy and the marketing tactics you use to fulfill on it.
+If you want people to make purchases, then shouldn't you be tracking conversions?

 And if you are posting to social media and writing blogs every week, wouldn't you like to have a clear understanding of what is working (or not working)?

 It is logical that you want to see the effect of your marketing tactics and be able to measure that success or failure.
 This line of thinking leads you to today's topic: Goal Setting.

 First, let's look at your business objectives or goals.
 Wait, you have those setup... right?

 Does your company have a mission, vision or values?
 Usually, your mission or vision represent your passion for what your business delivers.
 People who are passionate about the outdoors start companies that inspire others to spend more time outside.
 Leaders who are passionate about health and wellness are often doctors, dentists, and other wellness practitioners.
 As the leader of a business, the good place to start the conversation about goals is with the question of "why are you in business?"

 For those of us in small business, we often focus on growth and that's why we put so much effort into a marketing strategy.
 We want to grow as quickly as possible, but there's a lot of other stuff going on... finances, taxes, contracts, etc. Where do we start?

 We've created a very simple guide to help you begin thinking about and (more importantly) documenting your business goals.

 STEP 1: Evaluate Your Current Situation

 One key to setting achievable marketing goals is to spend time evaluating your current situation.
 But how do you evaluate something you haven't been tracking?